srich36/TodayILearned/til_docs/AI/Deep_Learning/Statistics.md

   - (CT) RNN - continuous time recurrent neural network
 - When using these models in practice, a simple LSTM network will outperform this
 - So, this research proposes a *Liquid Time-Constant (LTC) network*

+### Liquid Time-Constant (LTC) Networks
+- LTCs are a type of continuous time process neural network that operate on time-series data
   - This system is input-dependent; the behavior of the neural network changes based on the input
   - **You can control a network with very-few parameters in a LTC**
     - This is actually really interesting because it means the network is more understandable